When and How To Refinance a Personal Loan

 If you’re consolidating debt by refinancing multiple personal loans at once, consider Best Egg.
 You can set up automatic payments and have your loan funds sent to up to 10 creditors.
 That way, you don’t have to pay them off one by one.
 Best Egg’s online dashboard also makes it easy to ensure your Best Egg funds made it to the right accounts.

-It can take up to 15 days for your refinance loan to reach your current lender(s), although a maximum of seven days is more typical.
+It can take up to 15 days for your refinance loan to reach your current lender(s).
+If you are refinancing credit cards, the process is much quicker at one to three business days.

 You’re responsible for making payments until your new loan pays off your old balances in full.
 Keep a close eye on your current due dates while your debt is being consolidated to avoid missing a payment and hurting your credit.